The Masked Singer (American TV series): Cast and commentary

 Reviewers referred to the status of celebrities competing.
 Rob Harvilla of The Ringer wrote that they are either stars of decades past or only have thin connections to actual celebrities and Ali stated the show's "idea of celebrity is fairly elastic".
 According to Hannah Hightman, the series is "a haven for B-list celebs".
 Alison de Souza of The Straits Times said the series has never featured an A-lister.
 With both traditional Hollywood celebrities and reality show stars participating, some indicated the hierarchies of fame are no longer as defined as they once were.
 Conversely, Adam White of The Daily Telegraph attributed the show's success in part to the "relative starriness of its participants" and BBC News' Neil Smith considered it a "particularly starry" version of the franchise.
 In her book Transnational Korean Television, the scholar Hyejung Ju argued almost all of the contestants are well-known.
 In contrast to the New Zealand edition, Jenni Mortimer of The New Zealand Herald said "the celebrity pull on the US version is huge".
-The series has received criticism for having politicians such as Sarah Palin and Rudy Giuliani as contestants, with the latter causing panelist Ken Jeong to walk out.
+The series has received criticism for having politicians such as Sarah Palin and Rudy Giuliani as contestants, with the latter causing panelists Ken Jeong and Robin Thicke to walk out.

 Critics felt the panelists undermined the program with pointless statements and awkward interactions.
 Describing McCarthy Wahlberg as inexperienced, Scherzinger as dull, Jeong as over-the-top, and Thicke as too serious, Kelly Lawler named them the worst panel in reality television history.
 Rachel Desantis of the New York Daily News thought all except Jeong were unfunny; Miles Surrey of The Ringer disagreed, stating Jeong was annoying.
 Quartz's Adam Epstein predicted the panelists could be the show's downfall.
 Their guesses have been called stupid, absurd, worthless, and "the worst part of the [show]" by those who viewed them as implausible.
 In dissenting, The Daily Beast's Jordan Julian felt they made the panelists "surprisingly entertaining" and D'Addario compared the panelists favorably to the original American Idol judges who he perceived as non-experts in their fields.

 Cannon's role on the series has divided critics.
 The Washington Post's Emily Yahr felt he "was made for" the show due to his years of experience in the same role "seeing oddities" on America's Got Talent, and Keller thought he "learned his lesson" from that program by being less distracting.
 Conversely, Doyle called Cannon "as inarticulate as a three-year-old" and Longo remarked he was overshadowed by the presence and commentary of McCarthy Wahlberg.
-The panelist's role on the show was criticized by Seitz and Sam Barsanti of The A.V.
+McCarthy Wahlberg's role on the show was criticized by Seitz and Sam Barsanti of The A.V.
 Club due to her views on vaccines.